En vedette dans cet article

 Setting flexibility – Consumer goods companies often track costs, taxes and revenue in various currencies and languages, and for these businesses, multi-lingual and multi-currency solutions are a must.

 Squeezing the most significant profits out of your consumer goods business requires organization, insight and discipline.
 The first step in understanding your enterprise’s financial health is to gain visibility throughout your supply chain.

 An ERP that gives you complete visibility into your business activities, no matter where they occur, can provide you the depth and detail you need to assess all your processes and business relationships.

-Aptean Distribution ERP is an all-in-one system designed to handle everything consumer goods importers and distributors need to run and grow their business.
+Our purpose-built distribution ERP, Aptean Distribution ERP, is an all-in-one system designed to handle everything consumer goods importers and distributors need to run and grow their business.
 To position yourself for financial success, closely monitor your profitability and bring simplicity to the bottom line.